zstrathe/zstrathe.github.io/index.md

 * I can't share the deliverables due to confidential data used in this project; however, the presentation linked below is a summary that was presented at the K-State College of Business Graduate School Advisory Council Meeting on May 4th, 2022, which includes randomized data used in the recommended visualization examples

-* Technologies used: Python, Plotly (Python module for visualization), PowerBI
+* Technologies used: Python, Plotly, PowerBI

 <a href="pdf/genba890_presentation.pdf">Presentation</a>